gade01/repository.gade/gotham/repository.gade/README.md

 Gade's Add-on Repository
 ===============

-This repository add-on allows you to get automatic updates and follow development of the Rapier skin and other add-ons for Kodi (https://github.com/gade01/Rapier).
+This repository add-on allows you to get automatic updates and follow development of the Rapier skin and other add-ons for XBMC (https://github.com/gade01/Rapier).

 How to install this repository: